Ayoub-2/CTF-Writeup/UTCTF/Web/README.md

 document.getElementById('test2').innerHTML= x.responseText;
 </script>
 ```
-basically what this do is fetch the file (internal) using javascript XMLHttpRequest class to get contenu before convert the page to pdf
+basically what this do is fetch the file (internal) using javascript XMLHttpRequest class to get content before convert the page to pdf

-it worked. so now we have a basic LFI , so i chacked what privileges do i have , so i tried **/etc/shadow** and it worked , Nice
+it worked. so now we have a basic LFI , so i checked what privileges do i have , so i tried **/etc/shadow** and it worked , Nice

 <center><img src="../images/html2pdf_shadow.png"></img></center>